Time-reparametrization invariances, multithermalization and the Parisi scheme: Properties derived from stochastic stability

 for all $a,b$ and compute separately the corresponding generalized susceptibilities of each set of variables $I^{(p)}_{ss} = \int X^{ss}(C^{ss}) [C^{ss}]^{(p-1)} dC^{ss} $, $I^{(p)}_{\sigma \sigma } = \int X^{\sigma \sigma }(C^{\sigma \sigma }) [C^{\sigma \sigma }]^{(p-1)} dC^{\sigma \sigma } $ and $I^{(p)}_{\sigma s } = \int X^{\sigma s }(C^{\sigma s }) [C^{\sigma s }]^{(p-1)} dC^{\sigma s } $.
 Equality of all makes us conclude that there is a correspondence between statics and dynamics at this partial level:

 \paragraph{Thermalization and overlap equivalence}~\\

 We now show that if $C^{ss}(t,t') \rightarrow g[C^{\sigma \sigma}(t,t')]$ then $q^{ss} = g[q^{\sigma \sigma}]$ with the same function $g$, restricted to skeleton values of correlation associated with the Parisi ansatz.
-For non-skeleton values there can be no correspondence because the corresponding correlations, since they are absent from the static solution.
+For non-skeleton values there cannot be any correspondence between dynamics and statics, since these values are absent from the static solution and play no role there..

-Construct now the susceptibilities via $h_{i_1,...,i_p; i_{p+1}} s_{i_1}... s_{i_p} (a \sigma_{i_{p+1}} + b s_{i_{p+1}})$ ($h_{i_1,...,i_p; i_{p+1}}$ is not symmetrized with respect to the last index) First, for $b=0$ we get the middle diagram of figure \ref{diagram}:
+Construct now the susceptibilities via $h_{i_1,...,i_p; i_{p+1}} s_{i_1}... s_{i_p} (a \sigma_{i_{p+1}} + b s_{i_{p+1}})$ ($h_{i_1,...,i_p; i_{p+1}}$ is not symmetrized with respect to the last index) First, for $b=0$ we get the middle diagram of figure 3:

-Now, $x(q^{ss}), x( q^{\sigma \sigma})$ are given by the statics too. {\em They are the same if there is overlap equivalence}.
+Now, $x^{ss}(q^{ss}), x^{\sigma \sigma}( q^{\sigma \sigma})$ are given by the statics too. {\em They are the same if there is overlap equivalence}.
 If so,

 This is equal to the equilibrium expression

 The equality of all moments proves the equality of the functions $C^{\sigma\sigma} = g [C^{ss}]$ and $q^{\sigma\sigma} = g [q^{ss}]$ but only for the skeleton values at which $\frac{dx^{ss}}{dq^{ss}} \neq 0$.